 Giovanni Panerai founded Officine Panerai in 1860 in Florance, Italy.
 During World War II, Panerai played a huge role with Rolex to develop timepieces for military scuba divers in different combat operations.
-Panerai also provided watches to the official Italian Navy, known as Marina Militare, and to the Egyptian Navy.
-Up until this point, Panerai did not hold the status of a luxury watchmaker.
-They made tool watches for different purposes.
+Panerai also provided watches to the official Italian Navy, Marina Militare, and the Egyptian Navy.
+Until this point, Panerai did not hold the status of a luxury watch, and they, and they tool watches for different purposes.
 However, after Richemont acquired Panerai in 1993, the brand repositioned itself as a luxury watchmaker.

 The Submersible Blu Notte is one such that rose to the standards of a luxury watch for professional divers.
 Showcasing the brand’s expert knowledge on watchmaking, the Luminor Tourbillon proudly displays a skeleton dial, offering a lens into the movement.
 A blast from the past, the Radiomir edition takes after their ’30s timepiece used by officials during World War.

-Originally launched in 1903, the brand renamed itself Omega SA in 1982 and currently functions as a member of the Swatch Group.
-For the longest time, Omega rivaled Rolex in the field of luxury watchmaking.
+Originally launched in 1903, the brand renamed itself Omega S.A. in 1982 and currently functions as a member of the Swatch Group.
+For the longest time, Omega rivaled Rolex in luxury watchmaking.
 Omega has many milestones to its name, making it one of the highest-ranked luxury watchmakers.
 With every timepiece Omega produces, you can see the century worth’s of knowledge and technical expertise in creating such mechanical marvels.